 Part 2: Experiencing Europe through Culture and Travel

-The second part of the book (chapters 4-6) is devoted to three contexts in which a wider Israeli public experienced Europe in a more “tangible” manner: through the media spectacle of Eurovision, through Israeli participation in European sports leagues, and through travel to Europe.
+The second part of the book is devoted to three contexts through which a wider Israeli public experienced Europe in a more direct manner: The media spectacle of Eurovision; Israeli participation in European sports leagues; and travel to Europe.

-Chapter IV: Between all the Stools?
+Chapter IV: Falling Between All Stools?
 Israeli Sport in Search of International Frameworks

-The fourth Chapter looks at debates about the fate of the two most popular team sports in Israel, soccer and basketball.
+Chapter IV looks at debates about the fate of the two most popular team sports in Israel: Soccer and basketball.
 Israel’s problematic geopolitical circumstances found a very real expression in the country’s international sporting affiliations.
 While some disciplines, like basketball, were integrated into European frameworks early on, other athletes joined Asian leagues, most prominently the country’s soccer teams.
-However, when the political atmosphere in Asia deteriorated in the 1970s, the Israeli Football Association was expelled from the Asian leagues and subsequently attempted to enter the European ones.
-Israeli sports, one commentator bemoaned this situation, sat between all the stools.
-Chapter 4 demonstrates that these issues sparked debates about Israel’s geocultural orientation and allegiance far beyond the sports arena.
-These debates illustrate that Israelis always discussed Europe in the context of and in dynamic with other geo-cultural connections and influences.
+However, when the political atmosphere in Asia deteriorated in the 1970s, the Israeli Football Association was expelled from the Asian leagues and subsequently attempted to enter European ones.
+Israeli sports, one commentator bemoaned, fell between all the stools.
+Chapter IV demonstrates that these issues sparked debates about Israel’s geocultural orientation and allegiances far beyond the sports arena.
+These debates illustrate that Israelis of the period always discussed Europe in the context of and in dynamic interaction with other geocultural connections and influences.
 Israeli images of Europe, the chapter makes clear, must therefore be understood in the context of these dynamics.

 Chapter V: Singing a Song for Europe: Israel in the Eurovision Song Contest

-This chapter traces Israeli participation in the biggest and most popular European music festival, the Eurovision Song Contest.
-Due to their membership in the European Broadcasting Union, Israelis were eligible to join the contest, which they did regularly from 1973.
-As one of the few participants located outside of the geographical borders of the continent, Eurovision challenged Israelis to grapple with their different affiliations with Europe and its institutions.
-Therefore, media coverage of the competition did not solely focus on artistic aspects but also encompassed a range of topics pertaining to the evolving dynamics of European-Israeli relations.
-These included the current state of political relations, as well as discourses on European-Jewish history and its significance for Israel.
-Focusing on these issues, I argue that participation in the annual spectacle became an important ritual that helps Israelis come to terms with their complex relationship with the continent.
+Due to their membership of the European Broadcasting Union, Israel was eligible to participate the Eurovision Song Contest, which it did regularly from 1973 onward.
+Eurovision participation challenged Israelis, their country being one of the few participants from outside of the continent, to grapple with their different affiliations with Europe and its institutions.
+Therefore, media coverage of the competition did not solely focus on the artistic aspects but also on the evolving dynamics of European-Israeli relations, discourses on European Jewish history, and its significance for Israel.
+Focusing on these issues, I argue that participation in the annual spectacle became an important ritual that helped Israelis come to terms with their complex relationship with the continent.

-Chapter VI: Between Leisure Trip and Heritage Tourism: Hebrew Tour Guides to Europe
+Chapter VI: Between Leisure Trips and Heritage Tourism: Guides Tours to Europe in Hebrew

 Israelis participated in the European cultural sphere also quite concretely through travel.
-Its proximity as well as highly developed tourism industry turned it into the most popular destination of Israeli leisure tourism.
-At the same time, Europe offered many places of great historical significance to the Jewish tourist.
-In particular, the memory of the Holocaust made it impossible for Israeli visitors to enjoy the continent’s attractions without reservation.
-Hebrew-language travel guide books directed readers to sites of particular interest to the Israeli public, provided instructions for Israeli travelers, and reflected their experiences and expectations, thereby constructing a specific Jewish-Israeli view of Europe.
-Chapter 6 analyses four of such guidebooks that were published in the 1970s, 1980s, and 1990s and enjoyed enormous popularity, arguing that the tensions between leisure and heritage aspects of Jewish-Israeli tourism were crucial in shaping the perspective of Hebrew guidebooks to the continent.
+Israel’s proximity to the continent and its highly developed tourism industry turned it into the most popular leisure tourism destination for Israelis.
+Europe is home to many places of great historical significance to the Jewish tourist, but the particular memory of the Holocaust made it impossible for Israeli visitors to enjoy the continent’s attractions without reservation.
+Hebrew-language guide books directed Israeli travelers to sites of particular interest, provided advice, and both reflected their experiences and steered their expectations, thereby constructing a specific Jewish-Israeli view of Europe.
+Chapter VI analyses four such guidebooks that enjoyed enormous popularity, arguing that the tensions between leisure and heritage aspects of Jewish-Israeli tourism were crucial in shaping Hebrew guidebooks’ perspectives on the continent.

 Epilogue: A Janus-Faced Continent